A Security Framework for General Blockchain Layer 2 Protocols: Case Study: The Arbitrum Nitro Rollup

 \subsection{Security Proof}

 After proposing the ideal functionality and real-world implementation, we now show the security of the Arbitrum Nitro rollup protocol.
-We first prove that the ideal functionality $\mathcal{F}^{\text{Arbitrum}}_{\text{layer2}}$ guarantees all the security properties.
+To start with we first show the ideal functionality captures all the security properties:

 \ThmidealArbitrum*